-Unlike other wall mounted controllers, the 3P Rainforce does not contain a pump, solenoid, or mains top-up unit, these items are external to the control panel.
+Unlike integrated wall mounted controllers, the 3P Rainforce is part of a modular system and does not contain a pump, solenoid, or mains top-up unit, these items are external to the control panel.
 This means you can install the control panel anywhere you wish within the building.